 |Germany||82 million||1.9 million||50|

-If you want to contribute to a decrease in e-waste, recycle old TV consoles, cell phones, and all other electronics.
-According to the Environmental Protection Agency, recycling 1 million cell phones can recover 50 lbs of gold, 550 lbs of silver, and 20,000 lbs of copper.
+If you want to contribute to a decrease in e-waste, recycle old TV consoles, cell phones, hard drives, and all other electronics.
+According to the Environmental Protection Agency, recycling 1 million smartphones can recover 50 lbs. of gold, 550 lbs. of silver, and 20,000 lbs. of copper.

 DataShield is committed to protecting the environment through our electronic recycling.
 When you recycle old TVs, we properly dispose of the hazardous materials and recycle the rest according to the guidelines set by the EPA.
-Bring your old electronics to us today to get recycled.
+Bring your old electronics—including smartphones and hard drives—to us today to get them properly recycled.